aGoodCat/pact-cuSNN-AE/README.md

     cuda_lib_path is the absolute path(directory) where has the cuda library files.
 For me it is '/usr/local/cuda/lib64'

 # Build code & Run experiments on V100 machine
-  cd v100
+  * cd v100
-  python3 run_v100.py(build and run)
+  * python3 run_v100.py(build and run)
-  ##experiment 1
+  ## experiment 1
   it will report total energy consumption characteristics of different networks(densenet169,densenet201,resnet50,resnet152) on the V100 machine for both cuDNN and cuSNN.
 The unit is millijouel.
-  ##experiment 2
+  ## experiment 2
   In experiment 2, we present the full network evaluation of different networks for both cuDNN and cuSNN.
-The unit is milli-sec.
+For the entire network evaluation, we include the time for all non-convolution and convolution layers.
+We use cuSNN kernels for sparse layers.
+The rest of the layers (dense convolution, batchnorm, relu, etc.) are built using cuDNN.
-  ##experiment 3
+ ## experiment 3
   In experiment 3, we we demonstrate the effectiveness of our approach by comparing the run-time of individual layers(densenet201&resnet152).

 ## Entire network evaluation for densenet(121, 169, 201), resnet(101, 152)